prajnaupadhyay/openie-with-entities/README.md

-# Entity specific open information extraction
+# Open Information Extraction with Entity Focused Constraints

 This repository contains code for the EACL 2023 Findings paper: